ashwinsk01/HDesk_AngelHack/README.md

 Daksh Kasi

 ## Overview
-This repository contains the source code for a community-driven platform developed during the AngelHack 24-hour hackathon by our team of four.
-Our application is similar to Reddit in that it allows users to post problems, upvote them, and submit solutions.
-The platform also facilitates investor interactions, allowing them to identify and fund promising solutions.
+This repository contains the source code for Spotlight, a community-driven platform developed during the AngelHack 24-hour hackathon by Team SGVscERlc2s= [(HelpDesk encoded in base64 :)].
+Our application allows users to post problems, upvote them based on urgency and relevance, submit solutions, and engage with investors who can fund promising solutions.

 ## Features
-- **Problem Submission:** Users can post problems they are experiencing within their community.
+- **Problem Submission:** Users can post problems they are encountering around their community.
-- **Voting System:** Community members can upvote problems, prioritizing them based on urgency and relevance.
+- **Upvote (spots) System:** Community members vote on problems to prioritize them.
-- **Solution Submission:** Users can submit actionable solutions to highly-ranked problems.
+- **Solution Submission:** Users propose solutions to prioritized problems.
-- **Investor Dashboard:** Investors can view top problems and solutions, providing them with insights for potential funding.
+- **Investor Dashboard:** Investors review top problems and solutions to make funding decisions.

-## User Roles
+## User Segmentation
-- **Community Members:** Post and vote on problems, and submit solutions.
+- **Community Members:** Engage in posting, voting, and discussing solutions.
-- **Solution Providers:** Focus on creating solutions and gathering community support.
+- **Solution Providers:** Develop and submit solutions, interacting with feedback.
-- **Investors:** Analyze and invest in top-rated solutions.
+- **Investors:** Evaluate and invest in solutions with high community and expert ratings.

 ## Technology Stack
 - **Figma:** Used for UI/UX design and wireframing.
-- **Cohere:** Powers the backend for natural language processing using RAG LLM.
+- **Gemma 2B:** Employs lightweight natural language processing capabilities.
-- **Xano:** Backend-as-a-service for API management and database operations.
+- **Xano:** Manages backend processes, database operations, and API integrations.
-- **Bravo Studio:** Used to convert Figma designs into fully functional prototypes.
+- **Bravo Studio:** Converts Figma designs into functional app prototypes.
-- **Python:** Employed for scripting, training AI models, and automating tests.
+- **Python:** Handles scripting, training models, and running automated tests.
+- **Airtable:** Used as a fast DB with easy operability.

+## Reason for Technology Shift
+We initially considered using Cohere for its advanced NLP capabilities.
+However, due to its resource-intensive nature, we opted for Gemma 2B as a more lightweight alternative.
+Cohere's integration is still part of our future roadmap when we scale our infrastructure to support more complex NLP tasks.

 ## Setup Instructions

 ### Prerequisites
-- Figma account for accessing UI designs.
+- Figma account for UI designs.
-- Cohere API key for natural language processing features.
+- Gemma 2B API key for NLP features.
-- Xano account for backend operations.
+- Xano and Airtable for backend services.
-- Bravo Studio account to work with the mobile app prototype.
+- Bravo Studio account for prototype development.

 ### Local Development
 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/yourusername/project-repo-name.git
    cd project-repo-name